2022 Ferrari 296 GTB – powertrain, specs and prices

 As with the SF90, the 296 GTB will also be available with an optional Assetto Fiorano package which bundles Multimatic dampers, carbonfibre elements on the front bumper, rear deck and interior, a composite rear screen and Michelin Cup 2R rubber.
 In total, the package reduces the dry weight by a further 12kg, plus there’s also an optional set of carbonfibre wheels that will take another 7kg off available separately.

 Beyond all these facts and figures though, perhaps the most exciting part is this car’s main directive to be an engaging car to drive, rather than one to touting outright speed.
-With over 800bhp combined and a dry weight under 1500kg, it’s unlikely to be lacking in that department, but with driver involvement in most modern cars coming at the premium of instagram-friendly hype, there’s plenty of reason to believe the age of the V6 Ferrari could yet be its best when it arrives early next year.
+With over 800bhp combined and a dry weight under 1500kg, it’s unlikely to be lacking in that department, but with driver involvement in most modern cars coming at the premium of instagram-friendly hype, there’s plenty of reason to believe the age of the V6 Ferrari could yet be its best when it arrives later this year.